ArthurFritz/label-printer/README.md

 ### This project

-This project, is POC (Prove of Conceit), about utilization websocket to print label.
+This project, is POC (Proof of Concept), about utilization websocket to print label.

 In this project has possibility to configure `default.printer` and `url.socket.label` in the archive application.properties or parameter in the command line.